Rahul02-01/Convertofy/README.md

 # About

 This is a small React project which has some features like converting lowercase to uppercase and vice versa.
 Also one can see the words count and character count.
-The dark mode is applied for the About section as of now.
+The application supports dark mode as well.

 ## Available Scripts